-If you’re like me then you’ll agree that your dog is more than just your pet, he or she is a member of your family.
-That’s why I’m sure many of you will be traveling with your pooch this holiday season.
+If you’re like most pet owners, you’ll agree that your dog is more than just your pet, he or she is a member of your family.
+That’s also why many of you will be traveling with your pooch this holiday season.
 Every dog comes with their own personality and travel quirks, whether that is anxiety, car sickness, or simply not being a considerate houseguest.
-Luckily, there are things you can do to ensure that you and your pup are prepared for travel before, during and after the trip.
+Luckily, there are things you can do to ensure that you and your pup are prepared for travel before, during, and after the trip.

 - Make sure your pet is up-to-date with their shots and medication, including vaccinations, flea, tic and heartworm preventatives.

 - In addition to a tag and collar, microchip you dog.
 This is recommended to do anyway, but is especially important when you’re in unfamiliar territory.
 Should they wander during your adventures together, this little rice-grain sized object can help bring them back to you.

 - Pack an extra collar and leash just in case your normal one gets damaged or lost.
 You may want to pack your own water and food dishes also.
 Bring lots of toys to keep your pal occupied so they don’t chew on anything they aren’t supposed to or wander.
 Potty pads are also a good thing to bring.

 - Locate a veterinarian near your travel destination in case of emergency.
 You can call your normal vet and ask them for recommendations.
 You may also want to have a copy of their medical records with you.